Xiaomi Mi MIX

 The Xiaomi Mi MIX is an Android flagship smartphone manufactured by Xiaomi.
 It is designed by Philippe Starck, and awarded multiple top design awards for product design.
 It has been taken by multiple museums around the world as design collection, including Centre Pompidou in Paris and Design Museum.
 It is the world's 1st 3 border bezel-less phone category.

 Specifications

 The Xiaomi Mi MIX's frame (including the back and side buttons) are made of ceramic.
 It features a 6.4 in a 17:9 aspect ratio display.
 It has an earpiece speaker made of a cantilever piezoelectric ceramic.
 The proximity sensor uses ultrasound radar instead of an infrared light.
-The premium version of the model equipped with 6 GB RAM and 256 GB storage, and made by 18k Gold decoration on the back plates.
+The premium version of the model is equipped with 6 GB RAM and 256 GB storage, and has 18k Gold decoration on the back plates.

-Mi MIX is still on official Xiaomi Update all the way till end of year 2019, with official MIUI 11 update with full-screen gesture navigation, which made Mi MIX still works elegantly even after 3.5 years of its initial debut.
+Mi MIX was on official Xiaomi Update until the end of year 2019, with the official MIUI 11 update having added full-screen gesture navigation, which made Mi MIX still work elegantly even after 3.5 years of its initial debut.